vagnes/infosecguide/README.md

 ### High level

-- [Python](https://www.python.org/) Python is a valuable tool for scripting things that cannot easily be done in shell scripting.
+- [Python](https://www.python.org/) - Python is a valuable tool for scripting things that cannot easily be done in shell scripting.
 It's also the perfect beginner's language with an extensive library and many resources available.

+### Scripting etc

+- [bash](https://www.gnu.org/software/bash/) - Unix shell with its own command language that can be executed as shell script files (.sh).
+- [cmd](https://en.wikipedia.org/wiki/Cmd.exe) - Windows' CLI with a primitive scripting language that can be executed as batch files (.bat).
+- [Powershell](https://github.com/powershell/powershell) - Microsoft's framework for task automation with its own scripting language.
+Useful from devOps to keystroke injection.

 ## Books